-Type a name in the name field and the point value in the points field .
 Type the question prompt text and formula with variables in brackets in the Rich Content Editor .
 You can include video, images, math equations, or flash activities.
-Click the Need help? link for more advanced options.
+For information on variables, formulas, and other options, click the Need help? link .

 Note: If you need help adding a mathematical formula in the Rich Content Editor, please see the Math Editor lesson.
 You cannot use the letter "e" as a variable.
 It is a reserved mathematical constant.

 After you have finished typing the formula in the Rich Content Editor, parameters to define the formula will appear.
 Set the variable definitions for the formula.
 Specify the minimum and maximum numbers for variable X .
 Select decimal places in the drop-down menu , and click the Recompute button to verify that Canvas will insert a number into the formula that is within the variable definition.

 Set Formula Definitions

 Type the formula definition in the formula field .
 Make sure the formula does not contain any brackets or equal signs.
 Select the Decimal Places drop-down menu to set the number of decimal places you want used for the result.
 Select the Save button to save your formula .